sublee/subl.ee/resume.md

 Software Engineering Manager {: .label }
 [NAVER][], Aug 2020 -- Jul 2023
-:   Supervised MLOps platforms by leading 25 software engineers to optimize the
+:   Supervised MLOps platforms, leading a team of 25 software engineers to
-    inference performance and productivity of [HyperCLOVA][], an LLM specializing in Korean culture.
+    optimize inference performance and productivity for [HyperCLOVA][], an LLM specialized in Korean language and culture.

-    Developed [NSMLv2][], a large-scale ML research platform in [CLOVA][].
+    Developed [NSMLv2][], a large-scale ML research platform at [CLOVA][].
-    Designed its multitenant architecture based on economics to share GPU clusters for HPC among diverse organizations with complex desires while utilizing GPU resources efficiently.
+    Designed its multi-tenant architecture with an economics-driven approach to enable diverse organizations with complex requirements to share GPU clusters for HPC, while maximizing GPU resource efficiency.

 [naver]: https://navercorp.com/
 [hyperclova]: https://clova.ai/hyperclova